xorse-pius/my_project/README.md

 # FIFA World Cup 2026 Player Performance Dataset Prediction using Machine Learning

 ## Project Overview
-This project uses Machine Learning to predict the number of goals scored by football players based on various player attributes from a FIFA dataset.
+This project demonstrates the application of Machine Learning techniques to analyze the FIFA World Cup 2026 Player Performance dataset obtained from Kaggle.
+The primary objective is to develop a predictive model capable of estimating the number of goals scored by players based on their performance statistics.

-We applied a Decision Tree Regressor to predict the goals column.
+A Decision Tree Regressor was selected as the learning algorithm because the target variable (goals scored) is continuous.

+---

+## Dataset

+- Dataset: FIFA World Cup 2026 Player Performance

+- Source: Kaggle

+- Format: CSV

+- Records: Player performance statistics from the FIFA World Cup 2026.

 ## Group Members
 - [Pius Eho] - UEB3521023: [Your Index]